 Land Development Code

-On April 21, 2021, the City Commission adopted proposed ordinance 2021-02 (Ord.1963) which established the land development code and zoning map for the City of Pembroke Pines.
+On April 21, 2021, the City Commission adopted the proposed ordinance 2021-02 (Ord.1963 about undefined about undefined about undefined about undefined about undefined about undefined about undefined about undefined about undefined about undefined about undefined about undefined about undefined about undefined about undefined about undefined about undefined about undefined ) which established the land development code (LDC) and zoning map for the City of Pembroke Pines.
 The new land development code and zoning map went into effect on April 26, 2021.
-Currently American Legal Publishing is in the process of updating the code sections online, but they are available for download as a PDF below:
+The LDC was amended on June 15, 2022, via ordinance 1989.
+Currently, American Legal Publishing is in the process of updating the code sections online, but they are available for download as a PDF below:

 Land Development Code Organization